 The museum is a library, museum and archival collection pertaining to leather, fetishism, sadomasochism, and alternative sexual practices.
 Recently, the LA&M Board adopted a new mission statement designed to set the focus and priorities of the Rogers Park community.

-Theater in Chicago has underwent an impressive transformation in history where where we saw low funded companies grown into institutions of great significance.
+Theater in Chicago has underwent an impressive transformation in history where we saw low-funded companies grow into institutions of great significance.
 Next to New York City, Chicago arguably has the second best theater scenes in the United States.

 The week of February 7-17 is the 2019 Chicago Theatre Week.
 It is returning for its 7th year and you can find tickets as low as $15 and $30.
 The map below lists 10 of some of the greatest theaters in Chicago that are definitely worth a visit.

 President Donald Trump still skeptical about climate change

 The terms “climate change” and “global warming” are often used interchangeably regardless of their differing meanings.
 NASA helps simply define the difference between terms in regards to instances with spatial and timescale events.